-- 1. It is the responsibility of the Management of the Company to maintain secretarial records, devise proper systems and processes to ensure the compliance of the various statutory requirements and Governance systems and to ensure that the systems and processes devised are operating effectively.
+- 1. It is the responsibility of the Management of the Company to maintain secretarial records, maintain functional website to disseminate the information and documents requited under the Act and the Listing Regulations and devise proper systems and processes to ensure the compliance of the various statutory requirements and Governance systems and to ensure that the systems and processes devised are operating effectively.
 My responsibility is to express an opinion on the secretarial records produced for my audit. - 2.
 I have followed such audit practices and processes as I considered appropriate to obtain reasonable assurance about the correctness of the contents of the secretarial records. - 3.
 I believe that audit evidence and information obtained from the Company's Management provide reasonable basis for my opinion.
 The verification was done on test basis to ensure correctness of facts reflected in the records. - 4.
 I have obtained the Management representation about the Compliance of Laws, Rules and Regulations and occurrence of events, wherever required. - 5.
 My Secretarial Audit report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.

-24.06.2021 Mysuru CS Hitaish Kumar S N FCS No.6564 C P No.:6553 UDIN: F006564C000505491
+CS Hitaish Kumar S N

+FCS No.6564 C P No.:6553 UDIN: F006564D000391146